Joejsanz/AixFinder/README.md

 This server provides file-system access that a Chrome extension cannot have on its own.
 It scans a folder you configure, returns the list of `.aix` extension files it contains, opens the native file explorer in the folder of a selected file, and stores your favorites list.

-The companion Chrome extension is available on the Chrome Web Store: [link to your extension].
+The companion Chrome extension is available on the Chrome Web Store: [https://chromewebstore.google.com/detail/edihhjpkefdiefdefeafidpkjlbncglf?utm_source=item-share-cp].

 ---